Agramm18/Patient_Management_System_v.05/README.md

 - If the values exist but are wrong, the JDBC connection to MySQL fails and the application cannot continue into login or registration.

 In short: without a valid `.env` file, the current application cannot connect to MySQL and the account system will not work.

+### `.gitignore` and Safe Local Configuration

+The repository now also includes a `.gitignore` file.

+Its purpose is to keep local or sensitive files out of Git, especially:

+- `.env`, so real database credentials are not committed by accident
+- `/.VSCodeCounter`, because it is local tooling output
+- `/docs`, if you want to keep local documentation artifacts out of commits in the current setup

+This means the intended workflow is:

+- keep example values in `.env.example`
+- keep real local values only in `.env`
+- do not commit passwords or machine-specific configuration

 ---